See also Tablets

 depending on the spec

 Apple Phones move onwards and upwards.
-The latest one, the iPhone X, (Like windows, they missed version 9) costs £1000 and more.
+An iPhone 12 Pro costs around £1000 or £45 a month.
 But, as such, it will be popular for its street cred. (and muggers).
 At least they have got round the password, with facial recognition.
 Much as I hate passwords, I wonder if this is wise.
 After all, a mugger can open it with YOUR (frightened) face.
 And what if someone can open it with a photo ?
 And you can get software for Android phones from https://zoomlogin.com/ Maybe Iris recognition is safer, although Dan Brown anticipated a weakness with that in one of his books when a corpse was found with one eye mysteriously missing.